KrzysztofDK/4.End-to-End-Sales-Analysis-Forecasting-System-for-E-Commerce/README.md

 # 📊 4.End-to-End Sales Analysis & Forecasting System for E-Commerce
-Stack: Python, Pandas, SQL, ML, ANN/LSTM, Power BI, Streamlit, GitHub, Docker.
+Stack: Python, Pandas, Git, MySQL, Power BI, ANN Keras, Prophet, BERTimbau, Streamlit.

 ## 🧠 About the Project
 The project's goal is to create sales analysis and forecasting system for an e-commerce platform that allows for the analysis of customer classification, review sentiment analysis and forecasting sales trends.
 The program provides a user interface for prediction in streamlit app.